NextLmabda/classMaterials/README.md

 Here are the materials.
 Lets take a look

-class of 2020 doing great things
+class of 2020 doing great things.
+Now Shayo is in the class